ialobanov/ialobanov/README.md

-# Welcome to my personal GitHub repository
+# Welcome to my personal github repository

 I'm an IT Engineer at a tech company, passionate about automation and infrastructure-as-code.
-I have a few [Ansible roles](https://gitlab.com/ialobanov) with GitLab CI.

 ## Tech Stack